Yorkeys Knob—boat ramp

 - improvements to vehicle exit options at the top of the ramp following launch and retrieve

-- inclusion of a third floating walkway with landing extension (subject to funding)
+- inclusion of a third floating walkway with landing extension

 - refinement of the breakwater configuration to ensure calm water conditions are achieved without impacts to adjacent infrastructure or coastal processes.